swaptacular/swpt_stomp/swpt-certificates.rst

 Overview
 ========

+This document specifies the requirements for the particular kinds of certificates used in Swaptacular for peer authentication.

-Every Swaptacular network node (accounting authority, debtors agent, or creditors agent) runs its own trusted *certificate authority*, and issues a self-signed *root certificate* to itself.
+Every Swaptacular network node (accounting authority, debtors agent, or creditors agent node) runs its own trusted *certificate authority*, and issues a self-signed *root certificate* to itself.
 Each node's trusted certificate authority issues *server certificates* and *peer certificates*.

-All certificates described here are `Internet X.509 Public Key Infrastructure Certificates (RFC 5280)`_.
-In this document, we will deal only with the additional requirements specific to the particular kind of certificates used in Swaptacular to authenticate peer-to-peer connections.
+The certificates described in this document are `Internet X.509 Public Key Infrastructure Certificates (RFC 5280)`_.
+Therefore, here we deal only with the additional requirements specific to the particular kind of certificates used in Swaptacular to authenticate connections between peer nodes.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this